 by Mike Ratliff

-Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.
-For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.
-(Jude 1:3-4 ESV)
+3 Beloved, while I was making every effort to write you about our common salvation, I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints.
+4 For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ.
+Jude 1:3-4 (NASB)

 The Epistle of Jude is generally attributed to the half-brother of our Lord Jesus Christ.
 In v3 we learn that his original intent was to write an epistle on salvation to his recipients.
 However, he was compelled to write a call to battle for the truth instead.
 Why?
 The church was being infiltrated by some apostate teachers.
-Several of those I contended with yesterday attempted to say that God’s plan for the church did not include doing this.
-One even said that God had commanded that we should allow the tares and wheat to grow together in the church and let God sort them out as our Lord shard in the parable of the Wheat and Tares found in Matthew 13:24-30.
+Several of those I contend with attempt to say that God’s plan for the church does not include doing this.
+Some have even said that God has commanded that we should allow the tares and wheat to grow together in the church and let God sort them out as our Lord shared in the parable of the Wheat and Tares found in Matthew 13:24-30.
 However, Jesus interprets this parable for us in v38 telling us that the field containing the wheat and tares is the world, not the church and those told to leave them be until the judgment are angels, not Christians (v39).

 Jude exhorts us to do what in Jude 3?
 He exhorts us to contend earnestly for the faith.
-The Greek word for “contend earnestly” here is “επαγωνιζεσθαι” or “epagonizomai.” it means “to strive, contend earnestly.
-To fight for or in reference to something.
+The Greek word for “contend earnestly” here is επαγωνιζεσθαι (epagonizomai). it means “to strive, contend earnestly.
+To fight for or in reference to something.”
 A direct translation of this word into English would be “earnestly contend for.”
 The Greek word for “faith” here is πιστει (pistei) the dative singular feminine case of πίστις (pistis).
 The usage here refers to the whole body of God’s revealed truth about our salvation, which is contained in Sacred Scripture.
 So Jude is exhorting all reading this letter to battle for the truth.
 This is a battle cry to to wage war against error in all forms and fight strenuously for the truth.
 We are being exhorted to do this like soldiers who have been entrusted with the guarding a holy treasure.
 That is what the truth is my brethren and this battle cry has never been recalled.

-Ephesians 6:10-12 ESV (10) Finally, be strong in the Lord and in the strength of his might.
-(11) Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-(12) For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
+10 Finally, be strong in the Lord and in the strength of His might.
+11 Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
+12 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 Ephesians 6:10-12 (NASB)

 The power behind apostates and heretics is spiritual.
 We are in a spiritual conflict with Satan’s kingdom of darkness.
 Even though, as we contend earnestly for the faith, we appear to be doing battle with people who hold ungodly doctrines and are working as wolves in sheep’s clothing, the real battle is with our enemy.
 What is the nature of these men who are being controlled by Satan and his kingdom of darkness?

-Jude 1:4 ESV (4) For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.
+4 For certain persons have crept in unnoticed, those who were long beforehand marked out for this condemnation, ungodly persons who turn the grace of our God into licentiousness and deny our only Master and Lord, Jesus Christ.
+Jude 1:4 (NASB)